BattleDemon/Battleships/README.md

 #### Video of Functionality

+You can play this prototype by going to battleships/prototypes_exes then run 'battleshipsV0.4.exe'
 #### Issues and Solution

 ### Final version: Seperate files and toggleable twist system
 #### Code at Submission

-To view code at submission please see the below files in battleships/src
+To view final code please see the below files in battleships/src
 - `base.rs`: Core logic for boards, ships, and classic gameplay.
 - `twist.rs`: Action card system, patrol mechanics, and extended player logic.
 - `main.rs`: Game loop, UI rendering, and feature toggling with `cfg` macros.